libm3l/ipdex/README.md

 Portability
 -----------

 lsipdx has been tested on Linux only.
+Other systems will likely require modification to the library.

 Dependency
 ----------

-`lsipdx` depends on the `libm3l` library
+`lsipdx` depends on the `libm3l` library which can be found at https://github.com/libm3l/libm3l

 References